-- 1. In order to accommodate water-enjoyment uses and development within the buffer, the following standards shall apply: - a.
+- b.
 Trails.
+Trails within shoreline jurisdiction are subject to the following standards: - i.
+Trails shall be located outside the shoreline buffer unless they are supporting a water-oriented use or providing access to the shoreline.
+Trails providing access to the shoreline may be oriented perpendicular to the shoreline; all other trails shall be located in the outer 25% of the buffer.
+All trails shall follow mitigation sequencing in accordance with Subsection 19.400.110(A). - ii.
 Trails shall be limited to four feet in width, except where demonstrated necessary for a water-dependent use.
 Disturbance to soil, hydrological character, trees, shrubs, snags and important wildlife habitat shall be minimized.
-Pervious surfaces shall be utilized except where determined infeasible.
-Refer to Chapters 24.25.267 & 24.25.270 TCC as included in Appendix E of this Program for specifics on trail location, design, construction, and maintenance.
+Pervious surfaces shall be utilized except where determined infeasible. - Trails in shoreline buffers shall be subject to sections 24.25.267 & 270 TCC as incorporated by reference into this Program and included in Appendix E. Refer to Chapters 24.25.267 & 24.25.270 TCC as included in Appendix E of this Program for specifics on trail location, design, construction, and maintenance. - iv.
+Buffer impacts shall be limited through mitigation sequencing in accordance with Section 19.400.110(A).
+Compensatory mitigation for unavoidable impacts will be required.